SvetlanaKalina/Predicting-Health-Outcomes-using-Linear-Regression-Models/README.md

-# Linear Regression Model and prediction of health outcomes
+# Prediction of Health Outcomes using Linear Regression Models

 This code aims to build a linear regression model with data from the Framingham Heart Study. includes